Holy Diver

 Holy Diver is the debut studio album by the American heavy metal band Dio, released in 1983.
-Vocalist Ronnie James Dio had just finished his first tenure in Black Sabbath, whose drummer, Vinny Appice, he took with him to put together his own band.
-The roster was completed by his former bandmate from Rainbow, Jimmy Bain, on bass and by the young guitarist Vivian Campbell, coming from the new wave of British heavy metal band Sweet Savage.
-The album was acclaimed by the music press and is the band's most successful effort.
+The album was acclaimed by the music press and is the band's most successful album.

 History

 Released on May 25, 1983, the album has been hailed by critics as Dio's best work and a classic staple in the heavy metal genre.
 The album was certified gold in the US on September 12, 1984, and platinum on March 21, 1989.

 In the UK it attained Silver certification (60,000 units sold) by the British Phonographic Industry, achieving this in January 1986, at the same time as The Last in Line.

 The original vinyl release had a photomontage LP-liner, with images from both Rainbow and Black Sabbath days.

 The album was remastered and re-released by Rock Candy Records in 2005.
 The only notable addition to the original album is an audio interview with Ronnie James Dio.
 Tracks 10–19 on the 2005 edition are Dio's answers to various questions about the album.
 The questions are not posed during the interview itself, but can be found inside the CD's booklet instead.
 The album, along with The Last in Line and Sacred Heart, were released in a new two-CD deluxe edition on March 19, 2012 through Universal for worldwide distribution outside the U.S.

 "Caught in the Middle" shares the main guitar riff with Campbell's previous band Sweet Savage's song "Straight Through the Heart" (1983), whose title was used for another song in this album.

 Album art

 The album art is illustrated by Randy Berrett.
-It features the band's mascot Murray, a demonic creature, pulling or whipping a snapped metal chain and a man wearing a Catholic priest's attire flailing and splashing around in a body of water, wrapped up and locked in the other end of the broken chain.
+It features the band's mascot Murray, a demonic creature, pulling or whipping a snapped metal chain and a Catholic priest flailing and splashing around in a body of water, wrapped up and locked in the other end of the broken chain.
 Dio was quick to argue that appearances are misleading, that it could just as easily be a priest killing a devil, wanting people not to "judge a book by its cover".

 Murray is featured on several other Dio albums.